 - Putting science in the hands of practitioners through shared tools and technical resources

-What is the Great Northern LCC's vision and its values?
+What is the Great Northern LCC's vision?

 How does the Great Northern LCC support the development and delivery of conservation solutions?

 The structure and function of the Great Northern LCC is guided by the Governance Charter.
 This includes goals, guiding principles, organization structure, and many other components including a strategic conservation framework, which is under development.
 More information about how the GNLCC is governed can be found in its Governance Charter on the Business page.